vgreen7/ebtsnowiq/Guide and Term Dictionary.md

     * Assigned - When there is at least one accepted assignment for the route.
     * Started - When there is at least one started assignment for the route.
     * Complete Pending - When there is at least one completed pass on a multi-pass assignment and it's awaiting action from Supervisor.
-* Completed - The route has had its assignment(S) completed by assigned driver(s) or the inspector/supervisor manually set the route to 'completed'.
+* Completed - The route has had its assignment(s) completed by assigned driver(s) or the inspector/supervisor manually set the route to 'completed'.
 * Inspected - The route has had its assignment verified and finilized by an inspector.